dlingley/alma_inventory_docker/README.md

 5.
 Navigate to localhost:8080 in your browser and you should be able to see your list of libraries in the drop down list.

+The docker config for this was base off of these instructions: https://bitpress.io/simple-approach-using-docker-with-php/